-A block from the bustling commercial thoroughfare of Market Street in the heart of the SoMa district, the 676-room Westin Market Street falls somewhere between the neighborhood's five-star luxury properties (like the St. Regis and the Four Seasons) and a high-volume behemoth like the Marriott.
-Unlike its sleek, lifestyle-driven Starwood sister, W, down the street, the Westin traffics in a more refined, subdued elegance: The grand, chandeliered lobby is adorned with lavish, orchid-strewn flower arrangements that are changed twice a week and perfumed with the Westin brand's signature white-tea-and-aloe fragrance (which also scents the hotel's exclusive line of toiletries).
+A block from the bustling commercial thoroughfare of Market Street in the heart of the SoMa district, the 676-room Park Central Hotel, a Starwood property, falls somewhere between the neighborhood's five-star luxury properties (like the St. Regis and the Four Seasons) and a high-volume behemoth like the Marriott.
+Unlike the sleek, lifestyle-driven W, down the street, this hotel traffics in a more refined, subdued elegance: The grand, chandeliered lobby is adorned with lavish flower arrangements and striped sofas.

 In central SoMa, close to museums, shopping, and the convention center

 The Westin San Francisco Market Street is located in SoMa ("South of Market"), a diverse neighborhood of warehouses, nightspots, art spaces, loft apartments, and technology companies.
 Just south of Market Street, the hotel is close to several of the city's best museums, including SFMOMA and the Yerba Buena Center for the Arts, but it's a business-heavy neighborhood that's right next to the financial district, Union Square, and Moscone Center, making it best for business travelers.
 It's convenient to museums and the Embarcadero, but on the other hand it's far from several landmark tourist attractions.

 Safe (though vagrancy and panhandling are common, as throughout San Francisco)

 Far from the Presidio, the Golden Gate Bridge, Golden Gate Park, and Haight-Ashbury